Disruption to council services

 - East Sussex mental health directory which lists mental health and substance misuse services and support for adults

 Libraries and archives

-All East Sussex libraries are now open again for browsing and computer use, with slightly reduced opening hours.
+All East Sussex libraries are open for browsing, computer use and study space.
+Normal opening hours have resumed.
 Please wear a face covering unless exempt, and make sure you socially distance inside the building.
 The rooms have been rearranged to facilitate this and hand sanitiser is available.

 The home library service will remain in place for vulnerable users.
 Please book this service by calling 0345 60 80 196.

-Customers can continue to access a wide range of eBooks, eAudiobooks, eNewspapers and eMagazines, as well as information, through East Sussex’s eLibrary.
+Customers can continue to access a wide range of eBooks, eAudiobooks, eNewspapers and eMagazines, as well as using Select and Collect services.
+Customers can access more information, through East Sussex’s eLibrary.

 The Keep (Archive Centre)

 The Keep is now open to the public.
 Numbers of visitors will be limited and you must book your visit before you arrive.
 Please wear a face covering (unless exempt), socially distance and use the hand sanitiser provided.

 Three documents can be ordered in advance and an additional three documents can be ordered on site on Tuesday, Wednesday and Friday mornings.
 Orders must be placed by 12 noon.
 If the items you request are in quarantine, you will not be able to access them.
 We look forward to welcoming you back.

 You can read more in our Reopening statement here: Reopening Information – The Keep